Kento Itohara

-Early Baseball Career
+Early baseball career

 Born and raised in Unnan City, Kento started playing ball in 2nd grade.
 In his 1st year in Shimane Kaisei High, he recorded hits in 9 consecutive at bats in the Chuugoku regional tournaments.
 His school made it to the Koshien national tournaments in his 2nd and 3rd year.
 In their 1st round match against Sendai Ikuei High, despite hitting what would've been a winning 2-base hit in the 9th inning when they were just a point behind, the opposing defense caught Kento's hit and ended the game.
 He hit a total of 29 home runs in high school.

 He entered Meiji University and was a regular starter in the Tokyo Big6 Baseball League.
 He was awarded Best Nine as a 3rd baseman in his 3rd year.
 He helped his team finish as runners-up in the Meiji Jingu Baseball Tournament in his 3rd and 4th year.
 In 71 league games, he recorded a batting average of 0.229, 33 RBIs and 1 home run.
 He was one year ahead of soon-to-be Hanshin teammates Shun Takayama and Seishirō Sakamoto.

 When he went undrafted after graduation, he joined the Industrial Leagues under JX-ENEOS for two years.
 He debuted with a walk off hit, and finished his first season with .330 BA, and got to participate in the intercity tournaments.
 While his team didn't make it the following year, he joined Toshiba's team as a loaned player, and still got to play in the tournament, but didn't make it all the way to the championships.